Piqua, Ohio: 1913 flood

-'Atomic City'
+Atomic City

 Piqua was home to the first municipally operated nuclear power plant, the Piqua Nuclear Generating Station.
-It operated from 1962 to 1966, leading to Piqua being nicknamed "The Atomic City."
-This major demonstration project was a failure.
-The United States Atomic Energy Commission (now US Department of Energy) bought out the contract with the City of Piqua, in order to terminate the operations early.
-During this period a name brand automotive battery was manufactured and marketed locally as the "Piqua Atomic Power Plant."
+The facility was built and operated between 1963 and 1966 as a demonstration project by the United States Atomic Energy Commission.
+The Atomic Energy Commission bought out the contract with the City of Piqua in order to terminate the operations early, citing higher-priority needs for manpower and funding, lack of programmatic interest, and technical problems.